How to Show a Pomeranian Show Dog

 What is Dog Showing?

-Dog shows (aka conformation shows) are a type of show where the judges who have great familiarity with a certain breeds assess the dog breeds exhibited at this show.
+Dog shows (aka conformation shows) are competitions where judges with extensive familiarity with a breed assess the dogs exhibited.
 The judge assesses how well the dog conforms to a Pomeranian Breed Standard, which has been established for each dog breed.

 GLOSSARY